 Foodies will enjoy visiting the Consortium of Olive Growers.
 Olives are a specialty in Malcesine: the shop of the Consortium is located in the center of Malcesine, while the Olive Mill is 30 minutes away on foot on Via Panoramica.

 Locals are proud of producing an excellent extra-virgin olive oil thanks to the mild climate of Lake Garda, which is ideal for growing olives.
 Olive trees are able to grow easily in this stony and exposed soil.
 It is quite amazing, since just south of Lake Garda is the foggy plain Pianura Padana, and just north are snowy mountains.

 The Consortium was founded in 1946, but olive trees have grown in the area since Roman times.
-Olive oil is so precious that it is called “yellow gold”.
+Olive oil is so precious that it is called “yellow gold“.
 More than 500 small olive producers from Malcesine and the nearby towns are part of the Consortium, which ensures high-quality processing of the olives through strict policies.
-It is possible to buy Malcesine Olive Oil only in Malcesine!
+You can only buy Malcesine Olive Oil in Malcesine!

 - How to visit: You can visit the Consortium with a guided tour on Fridays, to learn about olive trees with a video, and taste wine and olive oil on bread.
 Make sure you book until one day before.

 Malcesine is the perfect location to take day trips around Lake Garda and even beyond.